The Combat Philosophy of Sen no Rikyū

 He did not wield a sword, nor did he possess a single grain of territory.

-Instead, he operated as a supreme aesthetic hacker.
 By mobilizing the soft, unyielding force of subtractive Zen, Rikyū bypassed the violent, physical rules of military engagement (Gō / Addition), proving to the rulers of Japan that the absolute sovereignty of the human spirit could never be subdued by brute force.

 Act I: The Alliance with Oda Nobunaga